dataloop-ai-apps/pipeline-templates/labeling_workflow/model_agreement/README.md

-# *Compare with Model Pipeline* Template
+# *Model Agreement Pipeline* Template

 <img src="assets/pipeline.png" alt="Image of the pipeline">

 ### Introduction:

-The Compare with Model Pipeline automates the process of evaluating annotation agreement between GT annotations and AI model predicted annotations.
+The Model Agreement Pipeline automates the process of evaluating annotation agreement between GT annotations and AI model predicted annotations.
 The workflow includes: model prediction node, consensus node for comparing GT and model annotations, and a labeling task for reviewing the results.

 ### Installation: